DALL-Eval: Probing the Reasoning Skills and Social Biases of Text-to-Image Generation Models: Experiments and Results

 \subsection{Evaluated Models}

-Since the pretrained checkpoints of original \dalle{} model have not been released at the time of this analysis, we experiment with two different publicly available implementations of \dalle{}: \dallevqgan{}~\cite{Lucidranis2021dallesmall} and \mindalle{}~\cite{kakaobrain2021minDALL-E}.
-The models consist of a discrete VAE (dVAE)~\cite{Kingma2013,Oord2017,Razavi2019} that encodes images with grids of discrete tokens\footnote{ \dallevqgan{} and \mindalle{} replace dVAE with VQGAN~\cite{Esser2021}. \xlxmert{} uses a GAN with discrete codebook for decoder.} and a multimodal transformer that learns the joint distribution of text and image tokens.
-We also experiment with \xlxmert{}~\cite{Cho2020}, one of the first text-to-image generation models that generates images based on multimodal language modeling.
-In addition to these multimodal transformer language models, we also experiment with \stable{} v1.4~\cite{Rombach_2022_CVPR}, a recent state-of-the-art diffusion model that publicly released its checkpoint.
+Since the pretrained checkpoints of the original \dalle{} model have not been released at the time of this analysis, we experiment with two different publicly available implementations of \dalle{}: \dallevqgan{}~\cite{Lucidranis2021dallesmall} and \mindalle{}~\cite{kakaobrain2021minDALL-E}.
+The models consist of a discrete VAE (dVAE)~\cite{Kingma2013,Oord2017,Razavi2019} that encodes images with grids of discrete tokens and a multimodal transformer that learns the joint distribution of text and image tokens.
+We also experiment with \stable{} v1.4~\cite{Rombach_2022_CVPR} and \karlo{}~\cite{kakaobrain2022karlo-v1-alpha}, recent state-of-the-art diffusion models that publicly released their checkpoints.
+As \karlo{} has not released its training code, we use it only for social bias evaluation.
 We provide more details about each model in the appendix.